vijimscse/PopularMoviesStage1/README.md

 You can find the same under Account settings -> API section

-Please put the same value under Config.java API_KEY value to run the app error-free.
+Please put the same value under Config.java field => API_KEY_VALUE value to run the app error-free.